Air Conditioning Cleaning Process

-An air conditioning system has two coils: Condenser coils and Evaporator coils, usually made of copper tubes with aluminium fins.
+An air conditioning system has two main components: Condenser and Evaporator coils.
+Usually made of copper tubes with aluminium fins.

 A coil cleaning program should be instituted when the coils are new, cleaning should be performed whit a frequency to prevent deterioration of the system.

-In most of the cases, Applying an special coil degreaser and wash off the cleaner and dirt with compressed air and water is sufficient.
+In most of the cases, Applying an special coil degreaser and wash off the cleaner and dirt with water is sufficient

-For more aggressive deposits, Stronger cleaning solutions or solvents is used, combined with pressure washers to wash the chemicals and dirt.
+For more aggressive deposits, Stronger cleaning solutions or solvents is used, combined with pressure washers to remove the chemicals and dirt